matthewwall/weewx-interceptor/readme.txt

 the same device, or they can run on separate devices.
 The traffic may also be sent to its original destination.

-Here are two examples of direct capture:
+Here are three examples of direct capture:

 #!/bin/sh
 tcpdump -i eth0 src X.X.X.X and port 80 | nc Y.Y.Y.Y PPPP

 #!/bin/sh
+tcpdump -i eth0 dst www.acu-link.com and port 80 | nc Y.Y.Y.Y PPPP

+#!/bin/sh
-ngrep -l -q -d eth0 'ether src host X.X.X.X && dst port 80'
+ngrep -l -q -d eth0 'ether src host X.X.X.X && dst port 80' | nc Y.Y.Y.Y PPPP

 X.X.X.X is the address of the internet bridge